 His research interests centre on freedom of expression in public life, especially in connection to media freedom and censorship; and religious intolerance and hate propaganda.
 His books include Hate Spin: The Manufacture of Religious Offense and its Threat to Democracy (MIT Press), which was named by Publishers Weekly as one of the 100 Best Books of 2016.
 He is the author of five other books, focusing on media and politics in Singapore and Southeast Asia.

 He has had visiting positions at the University of Hong Kong and the University of Pennsylvania, where he was inaugural Media at Risk Scholar at the Annenberg School in 2018.
 He won an academic writing residency at the Rockefeller Foundation's Bellagio Center, Italy, in 2011.
 Until February 2014, he was an Associate Professor at the Wee Kim Wee School of Communication and Information, Nanyang Technological University.
 He ran its journalism division for a few years, and in 2010 received a Nanyang Award for teaching excellence.
 He left Singapore for Hong Kong in 2014.

-Before joining academia, he was a journalist at The Straits Times, where he wrote mainly on politics and media and served as the art and photo editor for three years.
+Before joining academia, he was a journalist at The Straits Times, where he wrote mainly on politics and served as the art and photo editor for three years.
 Early in his career, he twice won the company's Feature of the Year Award.
-He continues to practise professional journalism as the publisher of What’s Up, an independent monthly current affairs newspaper for children, which was honoured for editorial excellence by the Society of Publishers in Asia in 2006.
+He continues to practise professional journalism as the editor and publisher of What’s Up, an independent monthly current affairs newspaper for children, which was honoured for editorial excellence by the Society of Publishers in Asia in 2006.

 He received his Ph.D. in Communication from Stanford University.
 He has a Masters from Columbia University’s School of Journalism and a B.A. in Social and Political Sciences from Cambridge University.
 He is an old boy of St Andrew’s Junior and Secondary Schools, and Hwa Chong Junior College.